blockchainsllc/in3-docs/docs/api-java.md

 Servers to filter for the given chain.

-The chain-id based on EIP 155.
+The chainId based on EIP 155.

  > public `native long` getChainId();